L.CRJ-120: Introduction to Criminal Justice

 An introductory examination of the treatment of criminal offenders in the United States.
 The history of punishment and its relationship to current competing correctional philosophies is discussed.
 Major topics include probation, prisons and their operation, and parole.
 3 credits.
 January term, each semester.

-A study of the origins of crime victimization and the various theories related to this area of criminal justice and an exploration of the historical trends and responses that to the issue of crime victimization.
-Emphasis will be placed on the differences between violent and non-violent victimization, issues related to restorative justice, victim-offender mediation and the emergence of the movement to support victims’ rights.
+A study of the origins of crime victimization and the various theories related to this area of criminal justice and an exploration of the historical trends and responses to the issue of crime victimization.
+Emphasis will be placed on the differences between violent and nonviolent victimization, issues related to restorative justice, victim-offender mediation and the emergence of the movement to support victims’ rights.
 3 credits.
 Dependent on staff and demand.

 L.CRJ-280: Ethical Considerations in Criminal Justice-AV

 This course is an examination of ethical considerations within the context of decision-making by criminal justice practitioners and policies of the American criminal justice system.
 As such, the course will examine morality, ethics, and human behavior from the perspective of various ethical philosophies and their application to a system of social control agencies.
 In addition, specific ethical dilemmas and controversies associated with the administration of justice in law enforcement, the judiciary, and corrections, as major components of the criminal justice system, will be addressed.
 Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB-130, L.LIB-135, or L.LIB-220.
 3 credits.
 Dependent on staff and demand.
+Not open to cross-registration.

 L.CRJ-300: Criminal Investigation